Autism Friendly Hours

 Workshops

-Drop-in workshops activities will be available in the Design Studio on Floor 2 and in the Hive on Floor 1.
-You can spend as much time as you need, some of the activities will be presented by a Science Communicator and other you can do by yourself.
+Drop-in workshops activities will be available in the Design Studio on Floor 2.
+You can spend as much time as you need, some of the activities will be presented by a Science Communicator and others you can do by yourself.

 Science Show